aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

 <!--Instructor note: Take a look at the [solution-code](solution-code) and run the `askAQuestion` Java program, so students have an idea of what they'll be creating.-->

 Let's work through the following example.
-The `Scanner` class we'll be creating will be required in the lab.
+The `Scanner` class we'll be using will be required in the lab.

 Some things to mention: